Ecology and Evolutionary Biology

 Minimum Admission Requirements

-Exceptional applicants may be accepted for direct entry into the PhD with a BSc degree, an average grade equivalent to a University of Toronto A– or better in courses in ecology and evolutionary biology, and evidence of research potential.
+• Exceptional applicants may be accepted for direct entry into the PhD with a BSc degree with an average grade equivalent to a University of Toronto A– or better in courses in ecology and evolutionary biology, and evidence of research potential.

-Coursework.
-Exceptional students admitted to the PhD program without an MSc degree must complete 2.0 graduate full-course equivalents (FCEs) (four half courses).
+• Coursework.
+Exceptional students admitted to the PhD program without an MSc degree must successfully complete a total of 2.0 graduate full-course equivalents (FCEs) (four half courses).
 These courses are chosen from those offered by the EEB department, or with the permission of the supervisor(s) and supervisory committee, offered by other U of T departments.

 Ecology and Evolutionary Biology: Ecology and Evolutionary Biology MSc, PhD Courses

 Not all courses are offered every year.
-Please visit the Ecology and Evolutionary Biology website for a current list of course offerings.
+Please visit the Ecology and Evolutionary Biology website for a current list of course offerings including special topics courses.

 Courses Offered at the Graduate Level Only